Otar23806/D287-Java-Frameworks/README.md

 ## D287 JAVA FRAMEWORKS: Read Me
 **Scenario**: You are working for a company that licenses and customizes a software application to keep track of inventory in stores.
 Your job as a software developer is to customize this application to meet a specific customer’s needs.

 For my project, I have designed a fictional company based on a small business owned by a friend of mine.
-She sells homemade sweet snacks like hand-decorated chocolate pretzels, tasty rice crispy treats, or hand-dipped and decorated Oreos.
-She assembles a variety of sweets into fun boxes that she can sell as combo packs around particular holidays or events (like football season).
+She sells handmaded crocheted items.
 I'm proud of her hard work to build her business, so I dedicate this project to her.
 ### TASK INSTRUCTIONS PROVIDED FOR REFERENCE
 Each note should include the prompt, file name, line number, and change.